• Skip to primary navigation

 PIN IT FOR LATER!

 • The blackening seasoning is made with pantry spices that you likely already have on hand.
-No need to go out and buy something special!
+No need to go out and buy anything special.

 • Have dinner on the table in under a half hour with this simple blackened pork chops recipe.
 A great meal for a busy weeknight.